ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-api-client.md

 	});
 ```

-The Wedeploy Android API is RxJava 2 compatible.
+The WeDeploy Android API is RxJava 2 compatible.
 This means that you can convert the request into a Single RxJava object, which emits either a success or an error event.
 You must add a dependency to RxAndroid in your project `build.gradle` in order to use it.

 ```text/x-java
 weDeploy